nikmarchenko/swiper-rails/README.md

 # Swiper for Rails Asset Pipeline

-Integrates [Swiper](http://www.idangero.us/sliders/swiper/) for Rails Asset Pipeline.
+[Swiper](http://www.idangero.us/sliders/swiper/) - is the free and ultra lightweight mobile touch slider.
+SwiperRails integrates it to yours Rails application.

 ## Installation